qumingxing/pxf/README.md

 make -C ~/workspace/pxf install
 ```

-NOTE: if `PXF_BASE` is not properly set up, there is a possibility that the user's existing server configurations may get deleted.
+NOTE: if `PXF_BASE` is not set, it will default to `PXF_HOME`, and server configurations, libraries or other configurations, might get deleted after a PXF re-install.

 ## How to Run PXF locally